 #8 Hop on a Ferry at Geiranger

 The ferry ride at Geiranger is no doubt one of the most scenic ferry journeys you’ll ever get to experience in your entire life.
 You’ll be passing at a gorgeous S-shaped fjord where you can marvel at the scenic mountain overlooking the fjord.
 For a magical Norway winter, the charming port town of Geiranger itself is also worth exploring.

 This medieval-era cathedral is a “do not miss” during your Norway winter visit to Stavanger, located in the core of downtown Stavanger.
 Specifically located between the gorgeous harbor and the city park.
 In 1272, a large fire ravaged Stavanger and the cathedral suffered quite a bit of damage.
 Can you believe it is still standing today?
 It was rebuilt and enlarged to the Gothic style you see today.

-Marvel at the Arctic Cathedral during a Norway winter in the city of Tromsø
+#14 Marvel at the Arctic Cathedral in Tromsø

-Norway winter activity: Watch the Northern Lights at Svalbard
+#16 Watch the Northern Lights at Svalbard during a Norway Winter

 There are various places in Norway where you can witness the spectacular Northern Lights, but Svalbard is the best of them all.
 Since its location is so hideously north, the island registers aurora activity with only a slight whiff of geomagnetic activities.
 Thus, you can attest to the unbelievable colors in all their glory, as they move across the Arctic sky in the Norway winter.

 Be Sure to Experience Norway’s Northern Lights